totodd/RoomEscape/Functions/DelayedButton/readme.md

-This foundamental function is used to designed a delayed button input so that after a required time pressed a control signal will be sent to control external devices, such as: Control lights on/off.
+This foundamental function is used to design a delayed button input so that after a required time pressed, a control signal will be sent to control external devices, such as: Control lights on/off.
 Locker open/close.

 parameters declearation: